BatzJunior/testrepo/_pages/0123-restapi-dataservice-catalogs.md

 {% include endpointTab.html %}

-### Delete Catalogs (DELETE)

-There are two different options for deleting catalogs:

-* delete all catalogs or
-* delete one or more certain catalogs identified by their uuid.

-The following examples demonstrates these options.

-{% assign exampleCaption="Delete all catalogs and their entries" %}
+{% assign linkId="catalogEndpointDeleteEntries" %}

-{% capture jsonrequest %}
-{% highlight http %}
-DELETE /dataServiceRest/catalogues HTTP/1.1
-{% endhighlight %}
-{% endcapture %}

-{% capture jsonresponse %}
-{% highlight http %}
-HTTP/1.1 200 Ok
-{% endhighlight %}
-{% endcapture %}
+{% assign method="DELETE" %}

-{% include exampleFieldset.html %}
+{% assign endpoint="/catalogs/:catalogUuid" %}

-{% assign exampleCaption="Delete the catalog with uuid 8c376bee-ffe3-4ee4-abb9-a55b492e69ad and its entries" %}
+{% assign summary="Deletes catalog entries for the catalog specified by the :catalogueUuid" %}

-{% capture jsonrequest %}
-{% highlight http %}
-DELETE /dataServiceRest/catalogues/(8c376bee-ffe3-4ee4-abb9-a55b492e69ad) HTTP/1.1
-{% endhighlight %}
-{% endcapture %}

-{% capture jsonresponse %}
+{% capture description %}
-{% highlight http %}
-HTTP/1.1 200 Ok
-{% endhighlight %}
-{% endcapture %}

-{% include exampleFieldset.html %}

-### Delete Catalog Entries

 There are two different options for deleting catalog entries:

-* delete all entries from a certain catalog identified by its uuid or
+* Delete all entries from a certain catalog identified by its uuid or
-* delete one or more specific entries identified by their keys from a certain catalog identified by its uuid
+* Delete one or more specific entries identified by their keys from a certain catalog identified by its uuid

-The following examples demonstrate these options.

-{% assign exampleCaption="Delete all entries from the catalog with the uuid 8c376bee-ffe3-4ee4-abb9-a55b492e69ad" %}

-{% capture jsonrequest %}
-{% highlight http %}
-DELETE /dataServiceRest/catalogues/8c376bee-ffe3-4ee4-abb9-a55b492e69ad/entries HTTP/1.1
-{% endhighlight %}
 {% endcapture %}

-{% capture jsonresponse %}
-{% highlight http %}
-HTTP/1.1 200 Ok
-{% endhighlight %}
-{% endcapture %}

-{% include exampleFieldset.html %}

 {% assign exampleCaption="Delete the entries with key 1 and 3 from the catalog with uuid 8c376bee-ffe3-4ee4-abb9-a55b492e69ad" %}